rasmusjs/ITPE3200-23H-Assignment-2/README.md

 To interact with the site, you need to register a user.
 Register a username, email and password.
 The password must consist of at least 8 characters, one alphanumeric character, one lowercase and one uppercase letter.

 When you have logged in you can create/edit posts, comment and like posts.
+You get a dashboard with overview of your post, comments and likes.
 In the upper right corner you have your profile panel.
 Here you can change username, upload a profile picture, change mail/password, enable 2FA and download all your user data.
+You can delete your user and data under "personal data".
+Then all your posts and comments will be marked as posted by Anonymous.

 **🔨 Project architecture**
 ---

-A bit about how the program is structured
+A brief intro can help set the stage.
+What kind of architecture are you using (MVC, etc.)?
+Why was it chosen?

-**This table shows the general structure for our applications:**
+*The tables needs to be rewritten to provide more concrete example of use.*

-*The table needs to be rewritten to provide more concrete example of use.*
+### Architectural layers

 | Layer | Description |
 |---|---|